ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ?
 Enter a name for your application> webapplication
 ```
 {: caption="Example 11.
 Name your application 'webapplication' using `ibmcloud dev create`." caption-side="bottom"}
+`Example 11.
+Name your application 'webapplication' using ibmcloud dev create`

 Later, you may add as many services, like datastores or compute functions, as needed or desired through the web console.
 However, as shown in Example 12, type 'n' for no when asked if you want to add services at this time.